DrMikeyS/FacebookBotPHP/README.md

 $recievedMessageSender =  facebookBot::getSender();

 //Send a simple response
-facebookBot::sendMessage($recievedMessageSender, "Hey, thanks for getting in touch");
+if(recievedMessage){  //IMPORTANT: this if statement prevents an infinite loop as Facebook sends a receipt message for every message you send facebookBot::sendMessage($recievedMessageSender, "Hey, thanks for getting in touch");
+}

 //Send a more complex message  - the Elements pointer should be an array of objects with the format as below
 $elements = [